Jamai Raja (2014 TV series): Season 1

 Rajveer, Samaira's husband, has been cheating DD in business during this time and also has an affair with Kritika, prepares fake divorce papers and convinces Simran for his & Kritika's marriage.
 Simran by this time has lost all her goodness in over-compensating lost years with her daughter.
-DD decided to get Roshni and Siddarth married again in a grand manner.
+DD decided to get Roshni and Siddharth married again in a grand manner.
 On the day of both the weddings Sid tries to reveal Rajveer's truth to Simran but she does not believe him.
 Rajveer fakes getting beat up by DD's goons and, Sid's mother; who had been acting like a middle-class woman, revealed her identity and the fact that she has named all of DD's businesses and property for herself.
 She did this using the power of attorney papers Sid had with him.
 DD and Roshni are shattered.
 Siddharth knows nothing about this and he is not present there.
 Roshni starts to hate Siddharth, thinking that he was also involved in what Simran (Siddharth's mother) had done.
 Roshni goes away from him and goes to Bangkok.